shrutiraj25/HR-Analytics-Dashboard-PowerBI/README.md

 # Objective :

-Help an organization to improve employee performance and improve employee retention (reduce attrition)
+Help an organization to improve employee performance and improve employee retention (reduce attrition).

 # Charts Used:
 KPIs